p-codes25/avant-programmer/AvantFlt/README.md

 10. Once the driver is installed, you'll be prompted to reboot the system.
 Once you do, then Device Manager should show under Keyboards, the "Filter Device For Programming Avant Keyboards".

+Once the driver is installed and running, you can use the AvantCmd utility to read/write your Avant keyboard's programming!